 If you want to document the members of a file, struct, union, class, or enum, and you want to put the documentation for these members inside the compound, it is sometimes desired to place the documentation block after the member instead of before.
-For this purpose you should put an additional < marker in the comment block.
+For this purpose you have to put an additional < marker in the comment block.
+Note that this also works for the parameters of a function.